fubicales2016/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 * **Cloud identity information:** All identity information required by the identity plugin that will be used.
 You can see the required information by each identity plugin provided by fogbow at [Plugins Page](http://www.fogbowcloud.org/customazing-deployment).

 By default, we are using keystobe plugin as example.
-Access [Customazing and Deployment session](http://www.fogbowcloud.org/customazing-deployment#keystone-identity-plugin) for more information.
+Access [Keystone Identity Plugin session](http://www.fogbowcloud.org/customazing-deployment#keystone-identity-plugin) for more information.
 ``` shell
 # Example:
 local_identity_class=org.fogbowcloud.manager.core.plugins.identity.openstack.KeystoneIdentityPlugin